cemosis/internship.2015.zhao.yuheng/Introduction/cemosis.md

 During my internship, I worked on following websites that owned by Cemosis:
 - www.feelpp.org
-- doc.feelpp.org and it's alias docs.feelpp.org
+- doc.feelpp.org
-- csmi.math.unistra.fr and it's alias csmi.cemosis.fr
+- csmi.math.unistra.fr and its alias csmi.cemosis.fr
 - www.cemosis.fr

 Before the work done during my internship, the website www.cemosis.fr is a website hosted on Google Sites.
-I was assigned to rebuild a new version website with Jekyll and to migrate all of its contents into the new one.
+I was assigned to rebuild a new version website with `Jekyll`(a static website generator written in Ruby) and to migrate all of its contents into the new one.
 The new website will be hosted on a dedicated server owned by the Unversity of Strasbourg.